Sociology

 Course content

-The School of Social Science, History and Philosophy supports research projects in sociology.
-Sociologically oriented research takes place within and across a number of the School’s six departments, particularly, but not exclusively, Psychosocial Studies and Geography.
-Sociological research takes a wide variety of forms depending on topic, and is frequently interdisciplinary in focus, but the common thread is a distinctively sociological perspective.
+Birkbeck supports sociologically oriented research across a number of departments, which takes a wide variety of forms depending on topic.
+It is frequently interdisciplinary in focus, but the common thread is a distinctively sociological perspective.
 Research students benefit not only from the advisory insight of leading academics, but also from a wider culture of support and advice from staff and other students undertaking social research.

-The Birkbeck Institute for Social Research is a considerable resource, and provides a focus for social research not only within the School, but across Birkbeck as a whole.
+The Birkbeck Institute for Social Research is a considerable resource, and provides a focus for social research across Birkbeck as a whole.
 It is a hub for the dissemination and discussion of critical and socially engaged social science in London and beyond.
 The Birkbeck Graduate Seminar, run by BISR, brings together PhD students working on empirical social research theses and aims to support and enhance the supervision students receive.

 Information for international students